mocthemocc/mocthemocc/README.md

-# Hi, I'm moc 👋
+# Hi, I'm Minh 👋

-Double-degree student in **Finance** and **Mathematics**, working toward a career in **Operations Research**.

 ## What I'm into
-- Optimization — scheduling, supply chain, and financial optimization (currently learning)
+- Optimization
-- Applied mathematical modelling — group research project in progress
+- Applied mathematical modelling
 - Turning quantitative problems into decisions that actually get made

 ## Tools I use